nickbnf/glogg/BUILD.md

     - QtNetwork
     - QtXml
     - QtTest
+* curl on Mac\Linux to build sentry (or switch to none in cmake options)
 * nsis to build windows installer (optional)

 All other dependencies are provided in 3rdparty directory.